Issue No. 217 - April

 Russian Federation within the agreement to found a union state."

-An interdepartmental working group was founded at the Security
+An interdepartmental working group was founded at

 Council to draft the proposed Conception.
 Its membership included